cpainterwakefield/practical_db_textbook/_sources/PART3_RELATIONAL_DATABASE_THEORY/02-relational-algebra/relational-algebra.rst

 Relational algebra
 ==================

 In the last chapter, we introduced the relational model of the database, and defined the fundamental mathematical object in the model, the *relation*.
-In this chapter, we discuss the *relational algebra*, which is the set of algebraic operations that can be performed on relations.
-The relational algebra can be viewed as one mechanism for expressing queries on data stored in relations, and an understanding of relational algebra is important in understanding how relational databases represent and optimize queries.
-We will cover only the basic relational algebra, ignoring later extensions such as those for group and aggregate operations and those for outer joins.
+In this chapter, we discuss *relational algebra*, which is the set of algebraic operations that can be performed on relations.
+Relational algebra can be viewed as one mechanism for expressing queries on data stored in relations, and an understanding of relational algebra is important in understanding how relational databases represent and optimize queries.
+We will cover only basic relational algebra, ignoring later extensions such as those for group and aggregate operations and those for outer joins.

-A related topic, which we do not cover in this book, is the *relational calculus*.
-The relational calculus provides another mathematical expression of queries on relations, and is equivalent in expressiveness to the relational algebra.
+A related topic, which we do not cover in this book, is *relational calculus*.
+Relational calculus provides another mathematical expression of queries on relations, and is equivalent in expressiveness to relational algebra.

 Unary operations
 ::::::::::::::::

-The unary operations in the relational algebra act on one relation and result in another relation.
+The unary operations in relational algebra act on one relation and result in another relation.
 The unary operations are *selection*, *projection*, and *renaming*, and their associated operators are typically written as the Greek letters which match the starting letters of the operation:

 - :math:`\sigma` (sigma): selection
 - :math:`\pi` (pi): projection